 In your LinkedIn profile headline, don’t simply list your job title unless it’s extremely descriptive of the work you’re looking for, notes Nick Parham, a career counselor and executive coach who helps clients develop their LinkedIn profiles.
 Instead, look for keywords in the job descriptions you’re going after and, if they apply, incorporate them in your headline.
 This helps your profile turn up in LinkedIn searches for those terms and shows your suitability for the positions you’re seeking.

 Along with keywords, your headline should “summarize who you are and the benefits you deliver,” says Serdula.
 “A successful headline compels people to read your profile.”
-She provides visitors to her website with access to her free LinkedIn Headline Generator.
+There are several LinkedIn headline generator tools that you can find through search that can help you craft your headline.

 Your summary should “differentiate you from the hundreds if not thousands of other people competing for the same job,” Parham says.
 Tell a story.
 Talk about past and current job responsibilities, achievements, problems solved and passions.
 Don’t use long paragraphs; be concise.